MoipatiThoobe/AWS-challenge-week-1/README.md

 7.3 Under "Lifecycle rule actions", put a check in the bos next to **Move noncurrent versions of objects between storage classes & Permanently delete noncurrent versions**

-7.4 Under "Transition noncurrent versions of objects betweeb storage classes" select **Standard-IA**.
+7.4 Under "Transition noncurrent versions of objects between storage classes" select **Standard-IA**.
 For "Choose a storage class transitions" enter 30 for "Days after objects noncurrent"

 7.5 Under "Permanently delete noncurrent versions of objects" enter 30.
 Review the timeline summary of the rule and click **Create rule** when finished.